dmolinagarcia/dromaius816/docs/README_65816.md

 # Guide for Emulating the 65816 Processor

 This document outlines the steps and recommendations for creating a file similar to `cpu_6502.c` but designed to emulate a 65816 processor.
 It follows the same philosophy of cycle-based emulation, adapting it to the specific features and improvements of the 65816 architecture.
+A task list is also provided to managed the upgrade from the 6502 to the 65817

 ---

+## Task List

+  - [ ] Dissect the `CPU65816` completely.
+Remove any functionality and everything from its panel.
+  - [ ] Study the 65816 and identify diferences with the 6502
+  - [ ] Create PINOUT for the CPU
+  - [ ] Understand procesor cycle
+    - [ ] Timing and bus behavior.
+I need to implement the BankAddress.
+    - [ ] Should I change process phases?.
+I may need new steps
+  - [ ] CPU Registers
+    - [ ] Understand status register and how it changed between Emulation and Native
+      - [ ] Implement Status Register
+    - [ ] Understand remaining processor registers
+      - [ ] Implement remaining registers.
+    - [ ] Implement OPCODES Phase 1
+      - [ ] Understand processor phases
+      - [ ] Initially, everything is a NOP.
+Advance PC and continue
+      - [ ] Add a catch all that triggers some warning (Illegal Opcode)
+      - [ ] Add NOP.
+Run a free NOP
+    - [ ] Understand addresing modes
+    - [ ] Implement OPCODES Phase 2
+      - [ ] XCE.
+Switch emulation/native
+      - [ ] Implement decoding logic.
+How to?
+    - [ ] IRQ/NMI behaviour
+    - [ ] Special PINS.
+      - [ ] VDA / VPA
+      - [ ] ABORT
+      - [ ] E / MX
+      - [ ] OThers

-## 1. Analyze the Differences and Similarities
+## Analyze the Differences and Similarities

 - **Compatibility and Operating Modes:**
   The 65816 is an extension of the 6502 and includes: